esphome/esphome-docs/esphomeyaml/guides/automations.rst

 ``script.execute`` Action
 -------------------------

-This action allows you to prevent code-reuse.
+This action allows code-reuse.
 For example if you have multiple triggers that perform the same exact action, you would normally have to copy the YAML lines for all triggers.